julianmarcoux/julianmarcoux.github.io/_pages/about.md

 News
 -------------
-[April, 2025] I will be presenting my JMP at the Lausanne PhD Macro Workshop on **June 4th**.
-If you are in Switzerland, do not hesitate to drop by!
+[April, 2025] I will be presenting my JMP at the Lausanne PhD Macro Workshop on **June 4th** and at the AMSE PhD Seminar on *June 10th*.
+I will be presenting "The Gravity of Violence" (joint with Mathieu Couttenier, Thierry Mayer and Mathias Thoenig) at the [7th International Conference on European Economics and Politics](https://cefes-dems.unimib.it/events/conferences/cefesconf2025/).
+If you are around, do not hesitate to drop by!

 [March, 2025] I will have the opportunity to do a short visiting stay in **August** at the [Global Capital Allocation Lab](https://www.globalcapitalallocation.com/), invited by Professor [Matteo Maggiori](https://www.matteomaggiori.com/).
 If you are in California, do not hesitate to reach out!